Niglou/esp32-nonos/README.md

 You'll need **xtensa-esp32-elf-gcc** to compile project.
 Instruction from https://docs.espressif.com/projects/esp-idf/en/latest/get-started/linux-setup-scratch.html

-Once you have the binaries, change the path of binaries in "Makefile"
+Once you have the binaries, change the path of binaries in "Header.mk"
 (default : ~/esp/xtensa-esp32-elf).

 ## **Compile**